saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 	`git clone https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app`

-	Or navigate to the [GitHub URL](https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app) and click on the `Clone or Download ` button and choose the `Download as zip` option to get the code
+	Or navigate to the [GitHub URL](https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app) and click on the `Clone or Download ` button and choose the `Download as zip` option to get the code.
+	Once you have the code, unzip it if required.

 + By default, the producer and query code is hard-coded to refer to `tweetspace` as the keyspace.
 This needs to be changed at both places to reflect the right keyspace value.
 + For the Tweet producer app, update the code to reflect the right keyspace.
 In this case, we are changing it to `tweetspace9464`

-	Modify the `keyspace` element of the `@Table` annotation in [TweetInfo.java](https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app/blob/master/accs-dhcs-cassandra-tweets-producer/src/main/java/com/oracle/cloud/accs/dhcs/cassandra/producer/TweetInfo.java)
+	Modify the `keyspace` element of the `@Table` annotation in [TweetInfo.java](https://github.com/abhirockzz/accs-cassandra-twitter-timeseries-app/blob/master/accs-dhcs-cassandra-tweets-producer/src/main/java/com/oracle/cloud/accs/dhcs/cassandra/producer/TweetInfo.java) present in the above downloaded code.

 	The updated line should read `@Table(keyspace = "tweetspace9464", name = "tweets",`